LeilaniL/taproom/README.md

 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Setup Instructions

+- Download or clone this repository
+- Navigate to the project folder
+- In the command line, run _npm install_
+- In the command line, run _ng serve -o_ to view the project in a new browser window

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.